-- Chiyoda has appointed four Outside Directors to ensure objective and neutral monitoring of its management functions. - Chiyoda has improved objectivity and transparency and ensured the appropriateness of its processes for appointing and determining Director remuneration through Independent Outside Directors and full-time Audit & Supervisory Committee members in decision-making, fulfilling a similar role to a voluntary nomination and remuneration committee.
+- Chiyoda has appointed four Outside Directors to ensure objective and neutral monitoring of its management functions. - Chivoda has improved objectivity and transparency and ensured the appropriateness of its processes for appointing and determining Director remuneration through Independent Outside Directors and full-time Audit & Supervisory Committee members in decision-making, fulfilling a similar role to a voluntary nomination and remuneration committee.

-Committee Composition and Roles / Responsibilities Board of Directors 10 Directors, including Audit & Supervisory Committee members.
+Committee Composition and Roles / Responsibilities • 10 Directors, including Audit & Supervisory Committee members.
 Monthly Board meetings.
-Important management matters are determined and business execution is monitored.
-Appropriate decision-making and management supervision is ensured based on the objective and neutral perspectives of the Outside Directors.
-Matters to be decided include management plans, important matters regarding human resources and major investments and loans.
-Executive Advisory Committee Through a resolution of the Board of Directors, Chiyoda has established an Executive Advisory Committee, composed of Representative Directors, who concurrently serve as Executive Officers, and other managers at Senior Vice President level or higher at Chiyoda Group Headquarters, including Division Directors.
-Chiyoda stipulates the participation of the majority of those members as an advisory body to the President & COO, responsible for business execution of Chiyoda, enabling prompt decision-making on matters related to business execution.
-The description of the Board of Directors, Chiyoda has established an Executive Advisory Committee, composed of Representative Directors, who concurrently serve as Executive Officers, and other managers at Senior Vice President level or higher at Chiyoda Group Headquarters, including Division Directors.
+Board of Directors • Important management matters are determined and business execution is monitored.
+Appropriate decision-making and management supervision is ensured based on the objective and neutral perspectives of the Outside Directors. • Matters to be decided include management plans, important matters regarding human resources and major investments and loans.
+Executive Advisory Committee • Through a resolution of the Board of Directors, Chiyoda has established an Executive Advisory Committee, composed of Representative Directors, who concurrently serve as Executive Officers, and other managers at Senior Vice President level or higher at Chiyoda Group Headquarters, including Division Directors.
 Chiyoda stipulates the participation of the majority of those members as an advisory body to the President & COO, responsible for business execution of Chiyoda, enabling prompt decision-making on matters related to business execution. • The Committee decides matters regarding business execution adopted by a resolution of the Board of Directors and prior deliberation of matters to be decided by the Board of Directors, and reports to the President & COO, responsible for Chiyoda business execution.
-Audit & Supervisory Committee Three members (one of them is full time) consisting of two independent officers and one member with extensive finance and accounting expertise.
-The Committee conducts audits on the overall business execution of Directors.
-To strengthen its auditing activities, a dedicated staff member is assigned to assist the Audit & Supervisory Committee in the execution of its duties.
+Audit & • Three members (one of them is full time) consisting of two independent officers and one member with extensive finance and account- ing expertise.
+Supervisory The Committee conducts audits on the overall business execution of Directors.
+Committee • To strengthen its auditing activities, a dedicated staff member is assigned to assist the Audit & Supervisory Committee in the execution of its duties.